 If you feel like a party atmosphere then head to the Umbrella Bar.
 This unusual, round-shaped structure has a roof that can be opened to the elements when it’s sunny (like an umbrella being contracted).
 They make a great Caesar cocktail, and if you don’t know what that is have a read of this post: A Whistler Tour De Caesar: The Great Canadian Cocktail.

 Before going up the gondola for your adventure, check the weather conditions.
-What’s happening in the valley can be quite different to what’s happening up the mountains!
+What’s happening in the valley can be quite different from what’s happening up the mountains!
 The webcams are fun to take a look at too.
-When packing for your outing it’s better to be over prepared.
+When packing for your outing it’s better to be over-prepared.
 Here’s a list we put together to keep you comfy:

 - Thick socks